Robot72/docker_lemp/README.md

-# Intlall LEMP using Docker
+# Intslall LEMP using Docker

-You had to install Docker and Docker-Compose
+You had to install Docker and Docker-Compose then you can follow the guide below.

 ## Project structure